oimodeler/oimodeler/docs/source/data.rst

 """""""""""""""""""""""""

 The :func:`oimFlagWithExpressionFilter <oimodeler.oimDataFilter.oimFlagWithExpressionFilter>`
- class can be used to remove data based on an expression based on standard OIFITS2 keywords (e.g. VIS2DATA, VIS2ERR, EFF_WAVE, UCOORD, MJD ...) and a few additionnal quantities computed by oimodeler such as the baseline length (LENGTH) or orientation (PA).
+class can be used to remove data using an expression based on standard OIFITS2 keywords (e.g. VIS2DATA, VIS2ERR, EFF_WAVE, UCOORD, MJD ...) and a few additionnal quantities computed by oimodeler such as the baseline length (LENGTH) or orientation (PA).

 .. note::
     In the OIFITS2 format, all data extensions (OI_VIS2, OI_VIS, OI_T3, and OI_FLUX) contain
     a boolean column **FLAG** used to flag bad data.
-The flagged data are not used in **oimodeler** when computing :math:`chi^2`.
+The flagged data are not used in **oimodeler** when computing chi2.

 Typical use of the class :func:`oimFlagWithExpressionFilter <oimodeler.oimDataFilter.oimFlagWithExpressionFilter>` are :